-Stack height refers to the amount of material—the “shoe”—between your foot and the ground.
+Stack height refers to the thickness of material between your foot and the ground.
 Barefoot shoes naturally have lower stack heights (usually no more than ~15mm) than conventional shoes for two key reasons:

 1. A thinner sole increases flexibility, allowing your foot to move naturally.